 In response to such policies, the National Council on Disability (NCD) and the Consortium for Citizens with Disabilities (CCD) have proposed important principles for the delivery of care.
-In keeping with those national organizations, and consistent with our respective organizations' missions, we urge the Commonwealth to immediately adopt and disseminate mandatory statewide guidelines which clarify the following:
+In keeping with those national organizations, and consistent with our respective organizations' missions, we urge the state to immediately adopt and disseminate mandatory statewide guidelines which clarify the following:

-- that the ADA and Section 504 require government decisions regarding the allocation of treatment/life-saving resources to be made based on individualized determinations, using current objective medical evidence, not generalized assumptions about a person's disability; - 2) that the ADA and Section 504 prohibit treatment allocation decisions based on misguided assumptions that people with disabilities experience a lower quality of life, or that their lives are not worth living; - that the ADA and Section 504 prohibit treatment allocation decisions based on the perception that a person with a disability has a lower prospect of survival; - 4) that the ADA and Section 504 prohibit treatment allocation decisions based on the perception that a person's disability will require the use of greater treatment resources; and - 5) that a person is "qualified" for purposes of receiving COVID-19 treatment if he or she can benefit from the treatment (that is, can recover) and the treatment is not contraindicated.
+- that the ADA and Section 504 require government decisions regarding the allocation of treatment/life-saving resources to be made based on individualized determinations, using current objective medical evidence, not generalized assumptions about a person's disability; - 2) that the ADA and Section 504 prohibit treatment allocation decisions based on misguided assumptions that people with disabilities experience a lower quality of life, or that their lives are not worth living; - 3) that the ADA and Section 504 prohibit treatment allocation decisions based on the perception that a person with a disability has a lower prospect of survival: - 4) that the ADA and Section 504 prohibit treatment allocation decisions based on the perception that a person's disability will require the use of greater treatment resources; and - 5) that a person is "qualified" for purposes of receiving COVID-19 treatment if he or she can benefit from the treatment (that is, can recover) and the treatment is not contraindicated.

-The Massachusetts Department of Public Health has draft documents dating back to 2007 that state, at a high level of generality, the importance of non-discrimination in treatment decisions made under altered standards of care.
-However, these documents do not directly address the resolution of critical questions concerning how allocation of resources will occur at a time when demand exceeds system capacity.
-Nor do they provide specific guidance to private hospitals and ethics committees who will be on the front lines of thousands of individual treatment decisions.
-These guidelines simply direct that limited medical resources will be allocated in a way that maximizes the number of lives saved.
-This approach to maximization is https://ncd.gov/publications/2020/ncd-covid-19-letter-hhs-ocr
+Unlike many states, it appears that Nebraska currently has no crisis standards of care-we do not even have documents that, at a high level of generality, state the importance of non-discrimination in treatment decisions made under altered standards of care.
+We need standards that directly address the resolution of critical questions concerning how allocation of resources will occur at a time when demand exceeds system capacity.
+Private hospitals and ethics committees who will be on the front lines of thousands of individual treatment decisions need clear and binding guidance from the state.
+Without that, we fear that limited medical resources will be allocated in a way that maximizes the number of lives saved.
+This approach to maximization is often informed by an assessment of "comparative ability to benefit" from treatment, which then leads to conscious or unconscious discrimination based on disability.